-WASHINGTON — Congressional leaders, shaken using ultimate month’s capturing at a Republican congressional baseball practice and a spike in threats to their participants, want so that you can use campaign finances to tighten lawmakers’ home security.
+WASHINGTON — Congressional leaders, shaken using ultimate month’s capturing at a Republican congressional baseball practice and a spike in threats to their participants, want you can use campaign finances to tighten lawmakers’ home security.

-The Federal Election Commission, after some debate, stated on Thursday that given the threats, it would approve that use, as long as the improvements have been “nonstructural.”
+The Federal Election Commission, after some debate, stated on Thursday that given the threats, it would approve that use as long as the improvements have been “nonstructural.”

 The capturing has left participants of Congress deeply rattled and grappling anew with the risks of being a public legit in a time of heightened political anxiety across the u.
 S .
-A. Investigators determined a listing with the names of six contributors of Congress in a pocket of the gunman, James T. Hodgkinson.
+A. Investigators determined a listing with the names of six contributors of Congress in the pocket of the gunman, James T. Hodgkinson.

 Related Articles :